Isaiah 65:17-25 · Isaiah · Updated April 25, 2026

 Summary

-This passage from Isaiah 65:17-25 presents a prophetic vision delivered by God concerning the future transformation of the world.
-It is significant because it outlines a divine promise of renewal and peace.
-The context is set in ancient Israel, during a time when the people were experiencing turmoil and looking for hope.
-The passage opens with God declaring the creation of new heavens and a new earth, emphasizing that the former things will not be remembered (65:17).
+Isaiah 65:17-25 presents a prophetic vision delivered by God concerning the future transformation of the world.
+It outlines a divine promise of renewal and peace.
+Ancient Israel, during a time of turmoil and hope-seeking, serves as the backdrop.
+God declares the Creation of new heavens and a new earth, emphasizing that the former things will not be remembered (65:17).

-The passage concludes with a vision of peace and harmony in creation.
+The passage concludes with a vision of peace and harmony in Creation.
 Predators and prey will coexist peacefully, as the wolf and the lamb will feed together, and the lion will eat straw like the ox.
 There will be no harm or destruction on God's holy mountain, establishing a final state of peace and safety (65:25).
 The text presents this as a divine promise of a transformed world where suffering and conflict are eradicated.
+The primary conclusion of Isaiah 65:17-25 is the promise of a renewal orchestrated by God.
+The passage directly communicates God's intention to create "new heavens and a new earth" (65:17), replacing the former realities with a world characterized by joy, longevity, and harmony.
+This vision offers hope to a people beset by turmoil, suggesting that their current struggles and memories of distress will be eclipsed by a future marked by divine peace and restoration.
+The text indicates that this transformation is not merely a return to a previous state but an entirely new creation where suffering and conflict no longer exist.

 Chiastic structure